MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/auth/live-troubleshooting-sign-in.md

 Ensure your title's service configuration is published in a development sandbox.
 You cannot sign-in to Xbox Live in a given development sandbox for a title, unless that title is published to the same sandbox.

-To publish the title to the same sandbox, see the section [Sandbox IDs](../../test-release/portal-config/live-service-config-ids-mp.md#sandbox-ids) in the article "Xbox Live service configuration IDs, for Managed Partners".
+To publish the title to the same sandbox, see the section [Sandbox IDs](../../../test-release/portal-config/live-service-config-ids-mp.md#sandbox-ids) in the article "Xbox Live service configuration IDs, for Managed Partners".

-To publish your Partner Center configuration, see the section [Publish your Xbox Live service configuration](../../test-release/portal-config/live-service-config-ids-creators.md#publish-your-xbox-live-service-configuration) in the article "Xbox Live service configuration IDs, for Creators".
+To publish your Partner Center configuration, see the section [Publish your Xbox Live service configuration](../../../test-release/portal-config/live-service-config-ids-creators.md#publish-your-xbox-live-service-configuration) in the article "Xbox Live service configuration IDs, for Creators".

 ### IDs configured incorrectly

 There are several pieces of ID required to configure your game.
-You can see more information in [Get started with Visual Studio for UWP games](../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md) or [Configuring cross-play for Xbox and Windows 10 in Partner Center](../../test-release/portal-config/live-config-cross-play-xbox-win10.md), depending on what type of title you are creating.
+You can see more information in [Getting started using Visual Studio for UWP games](../../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md) or [Configuring cross-play for Xbox and Windows 10 in Partner Center](../../../test-release/portal-config/live-config-cross-play-xbox-win10.md), depending on what type of title you are creating.

 Some things to watch out for are:
 * Ensure your App ID is entered into Partner Center correctly.
 * Ensure your PFN is entered into Partner Center correctly.
-* Double-check you have created an xboxservices.config in the same directory as your Visual Studio project as described in the [Adding Xbox Live to a new or existing UWP project](../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md) guide.
+* Double-check you have created an xboxservices.config in the same directory as your Visual Studio project as described [Getting started using Visual Studio for UWP games](../../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md).
 * Ensure that the "Package Identity" in your appxmanifest is correct.
 This is shown in Partner Center as "Package/Identity/Name" in the App Identity section.

 ### Title ID or SCID not configured correctly

 For UWP titles, your title ID and SCID must be set to the correct value in your xboxservices.config file.
 Also ensure that this file is properly formatted as UTF8.
-You can see more information in [Get started with Visual Studio for UWP games](../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md).
+You can see more information in [Getting started using Visual Studio for UWP games](../../../get-started/setup-ide/managed-partners/vs-win10/get-started-with-visual-studio-and-uwp.md).
 The xboxservices.config file is case-sensitive.

 For XDK titles, these values are set in your `package.appxmanifest`.